crossplane/upjet/docs/design-doc-provider-identity-based-auth.md

    credentials in the cluster and if the exposed XR API allows a `Claim` to reference cross-tenant `ProviderConfig`s, then a misbehaving tenant subject can `create` a `Claim` which references some other tenant's credential set.
-   Thus in our multi-tenancy [guide][xp-mt], we propose a security scheme where:
+   Thus in our multi-tenancy [guide](https://docs.crossplane.io/knowledge-base/guides/multi-tenant/), we propose a security scheme where:
     1. The infrastructure operator follows a specific naming convention for the `ProviderConfig`s she provisions: The `ProviderConfig`s for different tenants are named after those tenants' namespaces.